 Justin: I actually haven’t.
 At my last job, we had the option to occasionally work from home, but never on a full time basis.

 Jacqueline: I started as a full-time entrepreneur in 2010.
 Before that, I would often freelance in addition to my traditional day job.
 Having experienced both settings, I find I am more comfortable in a remote environment than a traditional office environment.
+My friend did something similar and said he found a software similar to what you can find at websites such as http://www.filecenterdms.com to keep working remote, efficient.
 I like the idea of having work-life balance and integrating work into life seamlessly.
 Yoga classes at noon aren’t off limits, and ideas that strike at midnight can be worked on without feeling like I’m doing extra work.
 I never fully feel like I’m “off work” but I also never feel like I’m on the clock.

 Will: I’ve worked as a freelance editor and full-stack marketer off-and-on for about the last 5 years, but I’ve never been part of a company that’s either partially or completely remote before.
 That being said, I did my homework and read up on what some of the more “established” remote-friendly companies like GitHub, Zapier, Automattic, and Help Scout were doing and what processes and tools were working for them.
+I read about how many use international payroll systems like cloudpay.net to help keep the money going the right directions, or used cloud based solutions to share data seamlessly across their workforce around the world, all whilst being flexbile and open to growth.
 That’s why I applied for a remote job.
 This is a style of working that works for me and my family.

 What was your path to remote work like?